Analysis of the Threshold for Energy Consumption in Displacement of Random Sensors: Preliminaries

-\end{Lemma} The following lemma will simplify the upper bound estimations in Section \ref{sec:one} and Section \ref{sec:two}. \begin{Lemma} Fix $a> 0.$ Assume that the sensor movement $M$ is the finite sum of movements $M_i$ for $i=1,2,\dots, l,$ i.e. $M=\sum_{i=1}^{l}M_i.$ Then
+\end{Lemma} \begin{proof} The proof is given in Appendix B. \end{proof} The following lemma will simplify the upper bound estimations in Section \ref{sec:one} and Section \ref{sec:two}. \begin{Lemma} Fix $a> 0.$ Assume that the sensor movement $M$ is the finite sum of movements $M_i$ for $i=1,2,\dots, l,$ i.e. $M=\sum_{i=1}^{\ell}M_i.$ Then

-where $C_{a,l}$ is some constant which depend only on fixed $a$ and $l.$ \end{Lemma} \begin{proof} Firstly we recall two elementary inequalities.
+where $C_{a,\ell}$ is some constant which depend only on fixed $a$ and $\ell.$ \end{Lemma} \begin{proof} Firstly we recall two elementary inequalities.

 Fix $a\ge 1.$ Let $x,y \ge 0.$ Then